FIVE MINUTE RULE

 o For such defiance or disruption that the teacher feels the safety of others is jeopardized, the teacher will inform security to escort the student to the office.

-o A referral is written and consequences are assigned consistent with the behavior, such as Two-Day ACP, Suspension, or Expulsion.
+o A referral is written and consequences are assigned consistent with the behavior, such as Saturday School, Two-Day ACP, Suspension, etc.

 OTHER CLASS DISRUPTIONS